Worried about kids and materialism and the constant desire for more? Learn how to raise non materialistic children and instill important values.

-Abundance is good… up to a certain point.
-After a while, items just become plain items you toss around with no meaning.
-Things aren’t cherished; they’re not enough.
+Abundance is good… up to a point.
+After a while, your possessions become plain items you toss around with no meaning.
+Things aren’t cherished—they’re not enough.
 Soon, we’re on an endless chase for the next best thing instead of appreciating what we have.

 Kids notice this.
 Keep toys and play things to what’s enough for your kids and nothing more.
 Think about whether you kids need the latest learning tools (they usually don’t).

 Because the more you give, the higher the standards you set.
-Buying your son a toy car every weekend might bring joy those first few weeks.
-Until he gets upset when you don’t come him with a toy every week.
-Rightly so—he has come to expect a toy every weekend and has grown upset when he doesn’t get one.
+Buying your son a toy car every weekend might bring joy those first few weeks, until he gets upset when you don’t come home with a toy.
+Rightly so—he has come to expect a toy every weekend and is upset when he doesn’t get one.

 Think about the first time you purchased your phone.
-I’m guessing you took all precautions to keep it clean and marveling at the new features you use.
-Fast forward a few months later and you probably toss your phone on the bed and forgot its hefty price tag.
+I’m guessing you took all precautions to keep it clean and marveled at the new features you can use.
+Fast forward a few months later and you probably toss your phone in your purse and forgot its hefty price tag.

-Then think about your last vacation.
-Or the date night with your partner.
-Or the time you took your daughter to the museum.
-Those experiences make an impression compared to an item you’ll forget in three months.
+Then think about your last vacation, the date night with your partner, or the time you took your daughter to a museum.
+Those experiences make a more lasting impression compared to an item you’ll forget in three months.

-I ask my son what his favorite part of the day is.
-This evening, he replied, “Playing the pillow game with [my brother].”
+I asked my son what his favorite part of the day was, and he replied, “Playing the pillow game with my brother.”

 “Pillow game” involves both of them taking turns hugging a pillow and laughing after the fact.